aalban3/TinyUrl-Demo/README.md

 1. Open Adroit-Demo.sln in Visual Studio
 2. Click Start to run the program in your command line.
-3. You will see a prompt like this
+3. You will see a prompt like this:

   ![alt text](image.png)